-U 6

-Summa cu um laude (designation given to graduate with

-highest t average in class) 3.75

-Magna cu ım laude 3.75

-Cum laud le 3.50

-ansfer studer nt must complete 60 hours of work at Huntingdon Colle ege to graduate

-A transfer student must complete 60 hours of work at Huntingdon College to graduate with honors.
+Summa cum laude (designation given to graduate with highest average in class) 3.75 Magna cum laude 3.75 Cum laude A transfer student must complete 60 hours of work at Huntingdon College to graduate with honors.
 To graduate with highest honors, Summa cum laude, a transfer student must have completed 120 academic hours at Huntingdon College.
-The minimum cumulative grade-point averages, in all graded courses, required for special scholastic recognition at graduation are as follows:

-Magna cum laude 3.90
+The minimum cumulative grade-point averages, in all graded courses, required for special scholastic recognition at graduation are as follows: Magna cum laude 3.90

-Cum laude 3.70
+0 Cum laude .70